dariocc/blog.dario.nu/content/posts/good-old-bash-for-ci-scripts/index.md

 But when it comes to wiring-up commands, manipulating strings or quickly setting up CI/CD configuration, Bash kick-asses.
 Personally, I find I'm a more complete developer knowing Bash that not knowing it, and it feels great to not have succumbed to the fear of it's unortodox syntax.
-You know what they say: if you run away from your fears they will eventually grow bigger.
+You know what they say: _if you run away from your fears they will eventually become nightmares_.